A note on UFD: Introduction

 \section{Introduction}

-The unique factorization property of regular local rings was asked by Krull and solved by Auslander-Buchsbaum \cite{AB}.
-Despite a lot of common, there are essential gaps between $\UFD$ and regularity.
-In this regard, Samuel conjectured and Grothendieck proved:
+The unique factorization property of regular local rings was posed by Krull and resolved by Auslander–Buchsbaum \cite{AB}.
+Despite their close connection, there are essential differences between the notions of unique factorization domain ($\UFD$) and regularity.
+In this context, Samuel conjectured, and Grothendieck later proved the following: